 The Recovery Process

 The first step comes from recognizing there's a problem and asking for help.
 Help is there for those who need it.
-The Pennsylvania Compulsive Gambling Hotline can help you get in touch with support groups such as Gamblers Anonymous and Gam-Anon.
+The Pennsylvania Compulsive Gambling Helpline can help you get in touch with support groups such as Gamblers Anonymous and Gam-Anon.
 These support groups can help in the recovery process.

 Recognition and a sincere desire to stop gambling are all a person needs to start the recovery process.